Containment: A Variation of Cops and Robbers: Bounds on the containability number

 \begin{theorem} For all $G$, $c(G) {\le} \xi(G) {\le} \Delta(G) \gamma(G)$. \end{theorem}

-\begin{proof} For the first inequality, let $\sigma$ be a winning cop strategy in Containment on the graph $G$, executed by the $\xi(G)$ cops required to contain the robber.
+\begin{proof} For the lower bound, let $\sigma$ be a winning cop strategy in Containment on the graph $G$, executed by the $\xi(G)$ cops required to contain the robber.
 Let $\rho$ be the Cops and Robber strategy derived from $\sigma$ in the following way.
-If $\sigma$ places the $\xi(G)$ cops initially on edges $e_1 {=} u_1v_1$, $e_2 {=} u_2v_2, \dots$, and $e_{\xi(G)} {=} u_{\xi(G)}v_{\xi(G)}$, then $\rho$ places $\xi(G)$ cops initially on vertices $v_1, v_2, \dots, v_{\xi(G)}$.
-Whenever $\sigma$ directs a given cop to go from an edge $uv$ to an edge $vw$, $\rho$ directs a single cop to go from vertex $v$ to vertex $w$.
-Note that if a robber is unable to use an edge $e = xy$ in Containment because it is occupied by a cop, then he is unable to use that edge in Cops and Robber, because there is a cop at at least one of the endpoints.
+If $\sigma$ places the $\xi(G)$ cops initially on edges $e_1 {=} u_1v_1$, $e_2 {=} u_2v_2, \dots$, and $e_{\xi(G)} {=} u_{\xi(G)}v_{\xi(G)}$, then $\rho$ places $\xi(G)$ cops initially on vertices $v_1, v_2, \dots, v_{\xi(G)}$ (where we choose arbitrarily between an endpoint of the corresponding edge).
+Whenever $\sigma$ directs a given cop to go from an edge $uv$ to an edge $vw$, $\rho$ directs the corresponding cop to go to $v$ (either by moving from $u$ or by staying at $v$, since $\rho$ would place the cop either at $u$ or $v$ in the previous step).
+If a robber is unable to use an edge $e = xy$ in Containment because it is occupied by a cop, then he is unable to use that edge in Cops and Robber, because there is a cop waiting for him on the other endpoint.

 Since the final step of $\sigma$ is to place at least one cop at each of the edges $Rv$ for $v \in N_G(R)$, where $R$ is the robber's position at that time, the final step of $\rho$ will either be to place a cop on $R$, capturing the robber immediately, or to place a cop on each neighbor of $R$, capturing the robber at the next turn.
+Consequently, $\xi(G)$ cops suffice to capture the robber in Cops and Robber, and so $c(G) \le \xi(G)$.